alyssa43/RB129/Practice_Questions.md

     p alyssa.name.object_id # => 60
     ```

     In the above code, the collaborator object is the String object `"Alyssa"`, which is stored within the local variable `my_name` .
-This String ojbect is passed as an arugment to the `Person.new` method invocation, which calls the `Person#initialize` constructor method.
+This String object is passed as an argument to the `Person.new` method invocation, which calls the `Person#initialize` constructor method.
 Inside this method, the `@name` instance variable is assigned to reference the same String object `"Alyssa`".
 By invoking the `object_id` method on both `my_name` and `alyssa.name` (which returns the value stored within the `@name` instance variable), we can see that both variables reference the same String object.
 In this example the collaborator object is just a simple String object; however, collaborator objects can be of any type, such as other custom objects.
 Using collaborator objects allows objects to work together with other objects, which helps to keep code organized and easier to maintain.

 27. <b>What is an accessor method?</b>